braselog/scdney/README.md

 ![alt text](./img/scClust.jpg)

-Current version of this package is implemented to run a modified version of SIMLR (Wang et al, 2017) or k-means clustering methods with various similarity metrics.
+Current version of this package is implemented to run a modified version of `SIMLR` (Wang et al, 2017) or $k$-means clustering methods with various similarity metrics.

 Available metrics include: